I’ve noticed that animal rescue books are popular in chapter books:

 My Furry Foster Family: Truman the Dog by Debbi Michiko Florence, illustrated by Melanie Demmer

-Kaita Takano and her family fosters pets as well as takes of their dog Ollie, a dachshund, who is also a rescue.
+Kaita Takano and her family foster pets as well as takes care of their dog Ollie, a dachshund, who is also a rescue.
 They have their hands full with Truman, a black lab with destructive tendencies.
 When it’s time to find Truman a forever home, it’s hard to let go.

 This is an endearing series about pet rescue.
 My only criticism is the portrayal of the Takano family whose very large and round eyes and skin tone look more Latino than Japanese.
 An Asian illustrator might be more cognizant and nuanced about portraying a Japanese family more accurately. [early chapter book, ages 5 and up]